MicrosoftEdge/MSEdgeExplainers/Focusgroup/explainer.md

 possible with CSS.
-For example, it is easy to create views that visually appear grid-like, but do not make sense to navigate like a grid if considering that the data model is fundamentally a list, which is how users of accessibility technology would percieve it.
+For example, it is easy to create views that visually appear grid-like, but do not make sense to navigate like a grid if considering that the data model is fundamentally a list, which is how users of accessibility technology would perceive it.
 Wrapping a list of contact cards on screen in a grid-like presentation allows for more content density on screen for sighted users.
 In that scenario, arrow key navigation to move linearly (left-to-right following the line-breaking across each line) through the contents makes sense (especially if